 Example: A resource mobilization and partnerships position in Morocco requires 10 years of relevant experience at the national or international level in leadership, resource mobilization, management, and partnership building.
 The position also necessitates knowledge of the region and fundraising skills.
 Required language skills include fluency in English and working knowledge of French and Arabic.

 As you can see, UN volunteers must have a good deal of education, work experience, and expertise to serve overseas.
 If you’ve just graduated from college, International Youth positions are your most realistic option.
 If you’re mid-career, you could qualify for International Specialist and International Expert roles.

-Alternatively, you may consider a short-term volunteer abroad program offered by organizations such as Projects Abroad, Plan My Gap Year, and Maximo Nivel.
-Through these organizations, you can provide support to refugees, help disabled children, build houses for disadvantaged communities, and more.
+Alternatively, you may consider a short-term volunteer abroad program offered by organizations such as Volunteering Solutions and Maximo Nivel.
+Through these organizations, you can contribute to sustainable community development, help disabled children, build houses for disadvantaged communities, and more.
 If you find yourself waiting on the UN’s call, short-term volunteer abroad programs are a great way to still serve others in need.

 United Nations National Volunteer Roles